federicomariamassari/udacity-sfend/projects/p1/p1-preliminary-configs.md

 # Project 1: Preliminary Configurations

-To properly build PCL 1.11, PCL Viewer, and related objects on Ubuntu 20.04 (UTM QEMU 7.0 aarch64), the following steps are required.
+To properly build PCL 1.11 and render PCL Viewer and related objects on Ubuntu 20.04 (UTM QEMU 7.0 aarch64), the following steps are required.

 ## Checklist